KyleMayes/vulkanalia/tutorial/book/src/drawing/rendering_and_presentation.md

 }
 ```

 You can also wait for operations in a specific command queue to be finished with `queue_wait_idle`.
 These functions can be used as a very rudimentary way to perform synchronization.
-You'll see that the program now exits without problems when closing the window.
+You'll see that the program no longer crashes when closing the window (though you will see some errors related to synchronization if you have the validation layers enabled).

 ## Frames in flight

 If you run your application with validation layers enabled now you may either get errors or notice that the memory usage slowly grows.
 The reason for this is that the application is rapidly submitting work in the `App::render` function, but doesn't actually check if any of it finishes.
 If the CPU is submitting work faster than the GPU can keep up with then the queue will slowly fill up with work.
 Worse, even, is that we are reusing the `image_available_semaphore` and `render_finished_semaphore` semaphores, along with the command buffers, for multiple frames at the same time!

-The easy way to solve this is to wait for work to finish right after submitting it, for example by using `queue_wait_idle`:
+The easy way to solve this is to wait for work to finish right after submitting it, for example by using `queue_wait_idle` (note: don't actually make this change):

 ```rust,noplaypen
 fn render(&mut self, window: &Window) -> Result<()> {